 When not attending to its rooms, it stays on the move within its large territory, pulling itself forward with a lithe weaving.
 It pauses at unpredictable intervals to look out across any visible expanses of flatness (with the sky, the sea, or the desert ring being its preferred sights), but otherwise behaves in a more-or-less automatic manner.

 Those toribori that appear on rooftops, however, engage in no other actions aside from this wistful stare.

 The toribori, during the beginning phases of an encounter, remains ambivalent to sensitives.
 Its demeanor changes in an abrupt manner after 1,000 seconds of exposure, at which point the toribori approaches a sensitive with an efficient insistence, grabbing them with at least one of its tendrils.
 If successful in this capture, it takes the sensitive to one of its charnel rooms, which always have entrances just larger than the shoulder diameter of the average human being.
 Using force if necessary, the toribori shoves the sensitive into one of these rooms, although the entrance remains unsealed.
 Though the toribori is not malicious in its actions, it usually inflicts some level of incidental injury to the sensitive, making escape difficult.

 Proximity to the toribori creates the visual illusion that the groundupper, and all the objects upon it, are duplicated in the sky.
 Though this effect does not occur within any interior spaces, it does occur when the sensitive is inside of a charnel room.
 Inside the room, however, the mirroring effect takes on a distorted, blade-like, metallic effectinner the longer that visual contact persists.

 During the final tenth of the toribori's lifespan, it becomes fully indifferent to sensitives.
-Instead, it begins to construct charnel room large enough to house its form, and once the space is fully made hollow, the toribori squeezes inside and dies contentedly.
+Instead, it begins to construct a charnel room large enough to house its form, and once the space is fully made hollow, the toribori squeezes inside and dies contentedly.